AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. highlight:: xml

   If this attribute is specified, all other attributes are ignored.
 Use this to reference a named filter previously defined.
-Here's how you can make an action depend on a named filter::
+Here is how you can make an action depend on a named filter::

     <?xml version="1.0" ?>